element-hq/element-android/docs/pull_request.md

 We prefer to merge such PR after a release so that it can be tested during several days by the team before behind included in a release candidate.

+PR from bots will always be merged by the reviewer, right after approving the changes, or in case of critical changes, right after a release.

 ### Resolve conversation

 Generally we do not close conversation added during PR review and update by clicking on "Resolve conversation"